hlassiege/eventuallycoding/content/articles/en/2023/02/measuring-everything.md

 **Conclusion

-Having done these measurements has allowed :
+Those metrics allowed :
-* prioritize the work to be done
+* to prioritize the work to be done
 * to set goals
 * to align several teams on the approach

 This approach is based on a simple methodology: observation, measurements, hypotheses, re-measurements, objectives, follow-up.

-The setting of objectives in this case is crucial.
+Setting objectives, in this case, is crucial.
 Without quantified objectives, at what point do we stop in a "decoupling" project?
 Here Nicolas was able to set thresholds (maximum number of builds, ownership rate per application, etc.) at which action was needed, but below which there was no longer any urgency.

 And this is a mature engineering team approach.